Clinic logoDr. Himanshu GaurORTHOPAEDIC & JOINT CLINIC

 Can sciatica happen without back pain?

 Yes.
 Many patients in Delhi say, "Doctor, my back is fine, but this pain is going down my leg."
-That can still be sciatica.
-The nerve may be getting irritated in the lower back, but the pain is felt mainly in the leg.
+That pattern can still fit sciatica.
+The nerve may be getting irritated in the lower back, while the pain is felt mainly in the leg.

 Doctor explaining sciatic leg pain caused by lower back nerve irritation